Nowy Targ: Geography

-Nowy Targ is located in the heart of Podhale (one of the Goral Lands) at the altitude of 585–850 m above sea level (AMSL); latitude 49°28' N, longitude 20°01' E. Distance to the main urban agglomerations in Poland is: Warsaw – 376 km, Łódź – 348 km, Kraków – 84 km, Gdańsk – 690 km, Wrocław – 346 km, Katowice – 157 km, Kielce – 200 km, Rzeszów – 214 km, Szczecin – 727 km, Białystok - 574 km, Poznań – 475 km, Częstochowa – 226 km, Słupsk – 759 km.
+Nowy Targ is located in the heart of Podhale (one of the Goral Lands) at the altitude of 585–850 m above sea level (AMSL); latitude 49°28' N, longitude 20°01' E.

 Climate

 Due to its altitude, Nowy Targ is one of the coldest cities in Poland together with Suwałki and Zakopane.
 Winter usually lasts from late November to early April and between 90 and 110 days a year there is a snow cover.
 Air frost has been measured in every month of the year except for July.
 Summers are mild with occasional thunderstorms and high temperatures between 17 and 25 degrees Celsius.
 Hot days (over 30 °C) are rare, only occurring twice annually on average.
 Precipitation is heavy for Polish standards, varying between 900 mm at the airport and 1100 mm in Kowaniec to around 1350 mm on Bukowina Miejska, the highest part of the city.
 The growing season equally varies between on average 150 days on Bukowina Miejska to around 200 days in the lower parts of the city.
-Nowy Targ is in the AHS Heat Zones 1-2 and USDA Hardiness Zone 4a to 5b, depending on the location.
+Nowy Targ is in AHS Heat Zone 1 and USDA Hardiness Zone 5b-6a depending on the location.

 According to the Köppen climate classification, Nowy Targ straddles the border of the Warm Summer Continental (Dfb) and Subarctic (Dfc) climates, with most of the city falling in the Dfb group.
 The Dfc climate is only found above 800 mof elevation within Nowy Targ.